 VIAIR’s 400P portable air compressor is a product designed specifically for off-road tire pressure adjustments.
 It’s a lightweight, no-frills compressor that can be hooked up to a vehicle’s battery temporarily during pit stops.
 It comes with battery cables, an inline tire pressure gauge, and a tire inflation kit.
 You also get a durable canvas carrying case to store it when not in use.

 The 400P can deliver up to 150 PSI and 2.3 CFM at a 33% duty cycle, so it’s best used for tire adjustments that can be done in less than 15 minutes.
-Otherwise, you’ll be waiting a half hour for the storage tank to recharge.
+Otherwise, you’ll be waiting for a half-hour for the storage tank to recharge.
 The air hose it comes with is 25 feet long, which should be more than enough to get to the furthest tire on large trucks.
 This compressor is designed to be powered through a vehicle’s battery, and VIAIR designed it with a 40-amp inline fuse to ensure than it’s safe.

 The 400P impressed us as a utility compressor that we could stow away in our vehicle and pull out for a fast tire pressure adjustment.
 That's its intended purpose, and it does it well.
 We'd recommend it for off-road drivers who frequently drive over difficult terrain like sand and mud.